dnsimple/dnsimple-support/content/articles/managing-integrated-domains.markdown

 1. Log in to DNSimple with your user credentials.
 1. Select the relevant account.
 1. On the header, click on the <label>Domains</label> tab.
 1. On the Domains page, you will be able to browse your integrated domains alongside DNSimple domains.
 Integrated domains are marked by a label under the "Provider" column.
-For instance, domains imported from GoDaddy would have a "GoDaddy" label under the "Provider column" You can click on any domain to visit its manage page.
+For instance, domains imported from GoDaddy would have a "GoDaddy" label under the "Provider column" You can click on any domain in the list to visit its manage page.

     ![Integrated domains](/files/integrated-domains.png)
 </div>